Where this recipe for blueberry drop scones came from

 Instructions

-2. In a medium-large mixing bowl, sift together the flour, baking powder, sugar, and salt.
-Using a pastry blender, or your hands, blend the butter into the flower until it resembles coarse chunks.
+In a medium-large mixing bowl, sift together the flour, baking powder, sugar, and salt.
+Using a pastry blender, or your hands, blend the butter into the flour until it resembles coarse chunks.

-3. Beat the eggs and milk together, reserving part of the egg whites for glazing the tops of the scones.
-Add the egg and milk mixture with the blueberries to the flour mixture, and blend with a fork until just combined and the mixture comes together in a soft dough.
+Beat the eggs and milk together, reserving part of the egg whites for glazing the tops of the scones.
+Add the egg and milk with the blueberries to the flour mixture, and blend with a fork until just combined and the mixture comes together into a soft dough.

 Recipe Notes